will-hart/will-hart.github.io/content/post/2025-07-21_morse-kodeboard/index.md

 For starters, without a space bar it is very hard to write more than one very long word.
 So a space key was a must.
 Secondly, without a shift key, it was very hard to add punctuation, proper sentence structure or beyond basic text.
-This might have been ok in the days when morse code was in regular use, but in this modern era I'd love to be able to type *most* things without being shouted at for poor punctuation.
+This might have been OK in the days when morse code was in regular use, but in this modern era I'd love to be able to type *most* things without being shouted at for poor punctuation.